QuickBooks Online Best Practices

 Refunds

-QBO has basically 2 types of refunds: "refunds" and "expenses".
-It may feel like "refund" is the obvious choice there, but a refund in QBO is not the same as a refund in SM.
-A refund in QBO is more like a refund + write off in SM.
+QuickBooks online essentially has 2 types of refunds: "refunds" and "expenses".
+A refund in QBO is handled more like a refund + write off in SM.
 It refunds the payment, but it also writes off the rest of the invoice and prevents further payment.
 Meaning QBO's version of a refund would not allow you to refund an accidental payment and keep the invoice open to be paid again later.

 These suggestions are not a replacement for the advice of your financial professional.
 You should always consult with your accountant, bookkeeper, or other counsel before making changes that could affect your business.